jamesdiacono/Replete/plugins/mcp/README.md

 - `locator`: the `file://` URL of the file containing the source (required only if the source contains relative imports)

 When evaluating code in the browser, you may need your LLM to observe and interact with the page.
 This can be accomplished by installing the [Playwright MCP server](https://github.com/microsoft/playwright-mcp) or similar and using it to navigate to and interact with the WEBL.

-## Security

-By default, every Replete platform other than the browser (such as Deno) has uninhibited access to the filesystem and network.
-You may want to maintain a separate Replete configuration with limited capabilities specifically for the MCP server.

-## Configuration

 Configuration of Replete is described [here](https://github.com/jamesdiacono/Replete?tab=readme-ov-file#configuration).